sudosoph/docs/content/how-to/multiple-origins.md

   - /multiple-origins/

 ---
-# How to use Multiple Origins to Deliver Content

 When you have a single origin or upstream server, your section.config.json file will contain something like this: